 You agree to pay for a bondman's services – There is the option for co-singers to either arrange for a payment plan or make an upfront payment to the bondsman.
 Fees in Arizona are 10 percent no matter how severe the crime is.

 The defendant is released from jail – The entire reason to post bail is getting your loved one released from jail.
 Do you have concerns regarding the defendant's release?

-If you do, make sure to discuss that matter with the Phoenix bondsman further.
+If you do, make sure to discuss that matter with the bail bondsman further.
 They can clarify things so you don't need to worry about potentially losing collateral, assets, and credit.